 Some US pressing plants have clear unambiguous stamps.
 Others can be identified only through a combination of runout detail and proprietary fonts on centre labels, linked to various makes of typesetting machines used by their local print supplier.

-Some of these examples are taken from previous LJC posts, while others are new material.
 The original FiPres.com collection, which is no longer available on-line, is preserved here, and offers a good number of non-alphanumeric symbols.
 It is not quite as forensic as I would like, but it provides a quick visual starting point for major pressing plants.
 Other sources are required for mastering/cutting engineers.

 LJC: REAL WORLD PHOTOGRAPHIC EXAMPLES